Finiteness of nonzero degree maps between three-manifolds: Distortion and finiteness of gluings

-In this section, we show a finiteness result that there are only finitely many homeomorphically distinct orientable closed irreducible $3$-manifolds obtained from nondegenerate gluings of a nontrivial preglue graph-of-geometrics with bounded primary distortion.
-This is an immediate consequence of the following:
+In this section, we provide a criterion for finiteness, namely, with a prescribed graph of geometrics for the geometric decomposition, there are only finitely many homeomorphically distinct orientable closed irreducible $3$--manifolds for which the primary distortion is bounded by a given constant.
+This is by definition a restatement of the following proposition: